xavriley/rack-seo/README.md

 ### Dear God, why?

-Whilst this is never going to replace a fully-fledged SEO campaign, I thought it would be good to have a drop in solution that provided better defaults than the same title and meta for every page on the site.
-I also like the idea that configuration all happens in one place, which means SEO people or end users don't have to add 30,000 meta tags using a slow CMS.
 SEO tags are a common client request and it seems like a lot of time and effort is wasted on sub-par solutions.
+Often, these tags are based on content that already appears in the page and this gem helps to streamline that process.
+Also, it gets the implementation out of your app logic so you can concentrate on doing more interesting stuff whilst keeping our search bot overlords happy.

 If that still doesn't convince you, that's fine.
 My only other reason was that my New Year's resolutions for 2013 included `write a gem`